qawemlilo/prompt/README.md

 The `question object` has 4 properties that you can specify:

  - question (String)- label for your question and key for your answer.
+ - default (String)- default value if answer is not given.
  - required (Boolean) - flag to indicated if input is required.
  - validate (Function) - a function that accepts a string and returns a boolean value after testing it.
  - filter (Function) - a function that accepts a string and returns it after doing operations on it.